“I want to open a Delaware business bank account." I can’t tell you how often we hear this request from international clients.

 Additional documents that banks may ask for include:

 Many banks require a Certificate of Good Standing when a company applies for a loan, a line of credit or wants to open a merchant account.
 A company may also be asked to present a Certificate of Good Standing before signing a large contract.
 Often, if the company is brand new or very recently formed, the Certificate of Good Standing is not required.
 It is best to confirm with the bank ahead of time.

-You can order a Certificate of Good Standing for your company online.
+You can order a Certificate of Good Standing online for your company.

 No. Delaware company owners often open a bank account wherever it is most convenient for them, generally the state in which they are doing business.
 It is common for Delaware companies to operate all over the world, and banks typically understand this reality.

 This is where your Certificate of Authority becomes significant; it lets the bank know that even though the company was formed in Delaware, it is legally registered to operate in your home state as well.